The Rhythm of Making

 On materials and making

-Meaning cannot be imposed.
-It arrives softly, through process, gestures repeated and refined, a rhythm shared between time and material.
-I move with patience and attentiveness, inviting the unexpected.
-The hand moves, the medium replies, and together we listen
+Meaning cannot be forced.
+It arrives quietly through process, through gestures repeated and refined, through a rhythm shared between time and material.
+I work with patience and attentiveness, allowing the unexpected to appear.
+My hand moves, the material responds, and together we listen.

-I work with what once lived, skin, gut, bone, hair, scales, copper, materials that carry memory, tension, and story.
-Using tradition techniques and experimentation, I clean and scrape, stretch, stitch and weave.
-These gestures are rhythmic and embodied, shaped by breath and by deep connection to place.
+I work with what once lived: skin, gut, bone, hair, scales and copper.
+These materials carry memory and tension.
+Through traditional techniques and experimentation, I clean and scrape, stretch, stitch and weave.
+These gestures are rhythmic and embodied, shaped by breath and by a connection to place.

 These materials do not speak of endings.
 They speak of continuance, of presence, of time that folds rather than falls away.
-Making is an act of connection.
-It binds my body to the work, and the work to those who encounter it.
-Each piece is an offering, holding care, attention, trace.
+Making becomes an act of connection.
+It binds my body to the work and the work to those who encounter it.

 On stillness

 In my work, I search for stillness.
-Not as an aesthetic, but as a discipline and an outcome.
-It is a refusal of speed, a resistance to chaos, and a deliberate act of attention.
-In a world that demands reaction, stillness becomes both sanctuary and statement.
+Not as an aesthetic, but as a way of being.
+It is a refusal of speed and a quiet resistance to the noise that surrounds us, an act of sustained attention in a world that demands reaction.
+Stillness becomes a centre, a place where clarity gathers.

-Creating, for me, is remaining long enough for something true to surface.
-Stillness is what allows this emergence.
-It is not passive, it is rigorous.
-It asks for patience, presence, and a willingness to sit within discomfort until it resolves or perhaps does not.
+Creating means staying long enough for something true to surface.
+Stillness allows this to happen.
+It is not passive.
+It asks for patience, presence and a willingness to remain with uncertainty, whether it settles or not.

 This discipline shapes my practice.
-Materials are chosen not only for their visual qualities, but for how they too hold time and silence.
-Composition becomes a question of balance, not symmetry, but emotional equilibrium.
+I choose materials for the way they hold time and silence.
+Composition becomes a question of balance, not symmetry, but a steadier kind of equilibrium that emerges slowly through the making.

-I do not seek silence for its own sake.
-I seek it because it creates space, space for recognition, for forgotten memories, for encounters that reach beneath language.
-In stillness, the work finds its own voice.
-And in stillness, I find mine.
+I do not seek stillness for its own sake.
+I seek it because it creates space, space for recognition, for memory, for encounters that sit beneath language.
+In stillness, the work finds its voice, and in stillness, I find mine.

 Silence within the art

 Not all knowledge comes through language.
-Some understanding lives deep beneath speech, held in rhythm, in breath, in the body’s memory.
-It surfaces not in definition but in texture, in the way sound lingers, how copper hums, how light drifts across gut and skin.
+Some understanding lives beneath speech, held in rhythm, in breath and in the body’s memory.
+It surfaces not through definition but through texture, in the way sound lingers, how copper hums, how light moves across gut and skin.

-These are truths that arrive long before we name them.
-They live in the materials we choose, in the silence we allow, in the gestures we trust.
-My work gathers these threads, weaving meaning from what is already known but rarely remembered and rarely spoken.
+These truths arrive long before we name them.
+They live in the materials we choose, in the silence we allow and in the gestures we trust.
+My work gathers these threads, shaping meaning from what is already known but rarely remembered and rarely spoken.